 Transfer rolled out scallion pancake to a plate.
 Repeat steps 4 through 6 with the remaining dough pieces.

-Place one of the pancakes in the middle of the pan and pan fry each side for about 2 to 3 minutes, until they’re golden brown.
+Place one of the pancakes in the middle of the pan and pan fry each side for about 2 to 3 minutes, until golden brown.
 Transfer to a plate and repeat with the 3 remaining scallion pancakes, adding more oil to the pan as needed.

 Mix all the sauce ingredients in a small bowl.
 Adjust the seasonings to your liking, adding more soy sauce or vinegar, if you like.
 Add any leftover scallions to the dipping sauce, and add a pinch of red pepper flakes if you would like a bit of spice.

-Cut the scallion pancakes into small wedges and serve while hot, with the dipping sauce.
+Cut the scallion pancakes into small wedges and serve while hot with the dipping sauce.
 (The pancakes are still good when cooled, but will no longer be crispy.)